Ear Tube Placement in Orange County, CA

 Typically, ear tubes will remain in place for 6-18 months.
 These tubes may need to be removed during another procedure, or replacement ear tubes may need to be continually placed for ongoing treatment of various ear complications and conditions.

 If you’re experiencing symptoms of an ear condition in Orange County, CA, the ear doctors with Southern California Ear, Nose & Throat may be able to help.
 Our ENT specialists are all board-certified by the American Board of Otolaryngology and have extensive experience safely and effectively treating chronic ear infections with ear tubes.
-To schedule an appointment with an ear specialist in Long Beach, Newport Beach, Huntington Beach, or Los Alamitos, call the ENT office nearest you, or request an appointment through our secure online form.
+To schedule an appointment with an ear specialist in Long Beach, Newport Beach, Huntington Beach, or Los Alamitos, call the southern California ENT clinic nearest you, or request an appointment through our secure online form.

 As mentioned, ear tubes can be an excellent solution for those that suffer from frequent ear infections.
 These tubes are also quite effective at relieving other conditions and complications of the ear, including: